-CeSTII looks for new ways to interrogate R&D and business innovation data, to help address developmental challenges with respect to the health sector, the green economy, the oceans economy, building a capable state, and South Africa's priority economic sectors.
-It contributes new conceptual frameworks, designs and methodologies to measure innovation in the informal and agricultural business sectors, based on the methodology of the OECD's Oslo Manual Guidelines for Collecting, Reporting and Using Data on Innovation.

-The Centre also aims to enhance the way surveys are conducted by experimenting with digital tools and new research methodologies.
+CeSTII looks for new ways to interrogate R&D and business innovation data, and in the context in which the National System of Innovation can address developmental challenges such as health, the green economy, the oceans economy, a capable state, and priority economic sectors.
+It contributes new conceptual frameworks, designs and methodologies for measuring innovation in the informal and agricultural business sectors, based on the foundation of the OECD Oslo Manual's Guidelines for Collecting, Reporting and Using Data on Innovation.
+The Centre aims to enhance the way surveys are conducted as well as their quality, by experimenting with digital tools and new research methodologies.
+Lastly, CeSTII informs the design and gathers data for an STI indicator framework for inclusive and sustainable development in southern Africa.